DSNP-org/dsnp-web/mission-principles.md

 ---

-<sup>1</sup> “Our” involves Project Liberty Foundation as the first steward of DSNP governance, then a broader community of governors.
+<sup>1</sup> “Our” involves Project Liberty Institute as the first steward of DSNP governance, then a broader community of governors.